jentz/jentz.co/content/posts/2025-06-23-oidc-cli-intro/index.md

   * **-client-id** is the client ID for the request
   * **-pkce** will cause the request to be protected by proof-key for code exchange (PKCE)

-Now will will look at the authorization request more closely and break it down.
+We will look at the authorization request more closely and break it down.

 ```
 https://eu-west-1r7zfnvwv0.auth.eu-west-1.amazoncognito.com/oauth2/authorize?